 The monitor comes with a bunch of preset gaming modes but, naturally, you will have the freedom and the opportunity to make your own ones.
-And, as it usually is the case with gaming monitors in general and BenQ models in particular, the ZOWIE XL2411P isn't devoid of Flicker-free and Low Blue Light technologies, so you'll be able to spend hours sharpening your skills without putting too much of a strain on your eyes.
+And, as it usually is the case with gaming monitors in general and BenQ models in particular, ZOWIE XL2411P isn't devoid of Flicker-free and Low Blue Light technologies, so you'll be able to spend hours sharpening your skills without putting too much of a strain on your eyes.

-To rephrase our earlier point, the BenQ ZOWIE XL2411P is one of the most affordable options on the market that has all of the markings of an actual gaming monitor but without the usual price tag of one.
+To rephrase our earlier point, BenQ ZOWIE XL2411P is one of the most affordable options on the market that has all of the markings of an actual gaming monitor but without the usual price tag of one.
 With it, you'll have the opportunity to hone your skills and show the gaming world what you're made of.

 No Frames Lost

-Video games are tools for creating our own worlds and embodying the boldest ideas, which are very improbable to realize in a real world.
+Video games are tools for creating our own worlds and embodying the boldest ideas, which are very improbable to realise in the real world.
 You can even be in shoes of an operative of some real or fictional special forces unit and carry out extremely complex missions.
 However, a good gaming experience in such fast-paced titles requires a high-quality gear including a monitor, which makes gaming more immersive and realistic.
-Now you can have the ASUS VS248HR monitor, which has no problems with visualizing ideas behind any video game and delivering a game mechanics the way it was conceived.
+Now you can have ASUS VS248HR monitor, which has no problems with visualizing ideas behind any video game and delivering a game mechanics the way it was conceived.
 The VS248HR gaming monitor is capable of operating with a 75 Hz maximum refresh rate hence your eyes will not perceive flicker related to the changing of the images displayed.
 Add the minimal pixel response time of 1 millisecond and you will get a comfortable visual experience in any gaming title.
 With the use of LED backlight for this monitor, the manufacturer implemented the advanced ASCR (ASUS Smart Contrast Ratio) technology that eliminates the need for a manual contrast adjustment as the monitor performs it automatically depending on the images rendered and maintains an optimal contrast level even during long gaming sessions.
 While the ASUS company selected an optimal combination of the monitor internals it has given due consideration to the connectivity of the device.
-As the result, the ASUS VS248HR model is furnished with all modern digital video interfaces.
+As a result, ASUS VS248HR model is furnished with all modern digital video interfaces.
 This monitor is rather slim and has a reliable base stand that securely holds the whole structure.
-In addition to the compact design, the monitor offers a high energy efficiency providing a splendid visual experience at low energy cost.
+In addition to the compact design, the monitor offers a high energy efficiency providing a splendid visual experience at a low energy cost.

 Capable of Performing Any Task

-Despite the fact that the ASUS VS248HR model is labeled a gaming monitor it can be successfully used for watching your videos, working with various software applications, viewing photos, etc. You can be sure the ASUS VS248HR to unlock its full potential in terms of visual experience in all these scenarios.
-The proprietary Splendid Video Intelligence technology allows for an instant adjustment of video parameters according to current task with a dedicated button on the front.
-To sum up, the ASUS VS248HR is a versatile PC display, which can be configured for any tasks and software environment to deliver a comfortable and high-quality visual experience.
+Despite the fact that ASUS VS248HR model is labelled a gaming monitor it can be successfully used for watching your videos, working with various software applications, viewing photos, etc. You can be sure ASUS VS248HR to unlock its full potential in terms of visual experience in all these scenarios.
+The proprietary Splendid Video Intelligence technology allows for an instant adjustment of video parameters according to the current task with a dedicated button on the front.
+To sum up, ASUS VS248HR is a versatile PC display, which can be configured for any tasks and software environment to deliver a comfortable and high-quality visual experience.